cognisant/Docs.DevelopmentProcess/README.md

 #### Writing Stories

-Before a request can be worked on, it will be broken down into one or more story cards.
+Before a request can be worked on, it gets broken down into one or more story cards.
 Each story should be the smallest possible increment to the relevant system (or multiple systems) which delivers value to the business.
-It is possible that it will take many such increments to reach the final solution to the problem initially presented by the customer.
+It is possible that it takes many such increments to reach the final solution to the problem initially presented by the customer.
 This is fine provided that each story has value on its own.

-The story card will be made up of three sections.
+The story card is made up of three sections.

 ##### User Story